These notes were prepared to help colleagues get set up for Angular development. They may be helpful for others. Subjects covered include:

 beforeEach(module('otherModules','templates'));

 Jasmine is great, but it can be a bit verbose (you can learn Jasmine syntax here).
 Test Double, the authors of jasmine-given, recommend writing tests in CoffeeScript.
-To do this, edit the karma.conf
+To do this, edit the karma.conf file:

 preprocessors: {